 Explore Peterborough Kawarthas On A Self-Guided Sea Doo Tour…

 You can stay overnight at a PWC-friendly, waterfront location like the family run Beachwood Resort (with its own launch and docks) for the full Kawartha Lakes experience.
 Or for a Sea Doo tour on the Otonabee River (one of my best river rides) and Rice Lake, you can dock at the Peterborough Marina and tuck into the nearby downtown Peterborough Holiday Inn, both located on Little Lake.
-Either way, you’ll find outstanding Sea Doo riding day-options, ranging from exploring many kilometres of interconnected Kawartha Lakes to scenic river-cruising to locking through the heart of the Trent-Severn Waterway on your Sea Doo ride.
+Either way, you’ll find outstanding Sea Doo riding and recreational boating day-options, ranging from exploring many kilometres of interconnected Kawartha Lakes to scenic river-cruising to locking through the heart of the Trent-Severn Waterway on your Sea Doo tour.

 Peterborough Kawarthas is anchored by the waterfront city of Peterborough (pop.
-135,000), where the iconic Centennial Fountain (the highest jet fountain in Canada) greets arriving Sea Doo riders from the centre of Little Lake.
+135,000), where the iconic Centennial Fountain (the highest jet fountain in Canada) greets arriving Sea Doo riders and recreational boaters from the centre of Little Lake.
 Nearby Del Crary Park is the site of the famous Peterborough MusicFest.
 And while in Peterborough, don’t miss the view from the highest hydraulic lift lock in the world!
 It’s located one lock north of Little Lake and is one of my must-see bypass systems.

 Peterborough Kawarthas – Kawartha Lakes